Home Privacy Policy Feedback Link to us Site Map Forums

-Question: In Access 2003/XP/2000/97, I have a Comments field that has data with the asterisk (*) character in it.
+Question: In Microsoft Access 2003/XP/2000/97, I have a Comments field that has data with the asterisk (*) character in it.
 I'm trying to write a query that excludes all comments that contain an asterisk.

 I tried using the LIKE Condition but it doesn't work since Access uses the asterisk as a wild card character.